 Dr. Eggman has built Eggman’s Incredible Interstellar Amusement Park, claiming to build the space theme park to make up for his past transgressions over the years.
 This does not fool Sonic and Tails, who head to the amusement park to investigate.
 Once they get there, they meet a race of aliens called Wisps, who grant Sonic special powers for use in the game.
 Dr. Eggman is also looking to harness the power of the Wisps for his own nefarious plot.

-The story is simple and easy to understand, in contrast to some of the more realistic, serious stories of Sonic games past.
+The story is simple and easy to understand, in contrast to some of the more realistic, serious stories of Sonic games’ past.
 The dialogue is full of cheesy jokes and one-liners, some of which just don’t work out too well.
 Younger players will find it all funny, while older players may cringe at some of it.
-All of the cutscenes in Sonic Colors are voice acted, and, for the most part, are voiced well.
-However, the nature of the dialogue may be grating to some players as they progress throughout the story.
-Should this occur, cutscenes can be skipped.
+Most of the dialogue is done through text instead of voice acting, dampening the pain.

-What sets Sonic Colors apart from Sonics past is the alien race known as Wisps.
+What sets Sonic Colors apart from previous Sonic games is the alien race known as Wisps.
 Different colored Wisps grant Sonic different power-ups.
-The Wii and DS versions share four colors: White (powers up boost meter), Cyan (turns Sonic into a laser), Yellow (lets Sonic drill through the ground) and Orange (turns Sonic into a rocket).
-The Wii version has four additional colors: Pink (turns Sonic into a spiked ball that sticks to walls), Green (lets Sonic hover and dash across ring paths), Blue (changes blue rings into blue blocks and vice versa), and Purple (turns Sonic into a demonic shark, eating everything in its path).
-These Wisps are used to progress through the levels, and every level revolves around the Wisp powers.
-Whether you’re bouncing about the level as a destructive laser, drilling through the earth, or chomping enemies apart, there is plenty of fun to be had as the level becomes your personal playground.
+The DS and Wii versions share four colors: White (powers up boost meter), Cyan (turns Sonic into a laser), Yellow (lets Sonic drill through the ground) and Orange (turns Sonic into a rocket).
+The DS version has two more colors: Red (turns Sonic into a fireball that can burst on the ground or in mid-air) and Violet (turns Sonic into a floating purple void monster that can suck in objects and enemies).
+These Wisps are used to progress through the levels, and Dimps has created excellent and fun levels revolving around each Wisp power.
+Whether you’re bouncing about the level as a destructive laser, drilling through the earth, or sucking in enemies as the demonic void monster, there is plenty of fun to be had as the level becomes your personal playground.

 The main story of Sonic Colors can be defeated in less than five hours if you rush through each level of the game once.
 However, doing so would not give you the fullest experience of this game.
 Some Wisps in earlier levels are not unlocked until you are introduced to them in a later world.
-This means that when you replay levels, there will be new Wisp powers available that were not there in your first run.
+This means when you replay levels, there will be new Wisp powers available that were not there in your first run.
 As mentioned before, these levels were designed not only for classic Sonic gameplay, but designed as a playground for the Wisp power-ups.
 Tearing through the levels in new ways with new powers is not only fun, it also lets you access different paths through the levels.
 So even though the game itself is short, the replay value is easily increased by the Wisp powers and the alternative routes they lead to.
 There are also red rings scattered throughout each stage that will often test your abilities.
-The red rings also unlock more levels in Eggman's Sonic Simulator, which in turn will unlock more secrets, including a certain, awesome secret that I will not spoil here.
+Collecting them unlocks secrets, such as new events, sounds, and illustrations in the gallery.